EconomicsObservatory/ECOvisualisations/README.md

 ## 📊 Data

 All of our chart data are published under their respective article subfolders, but on top of that we also operate the **[ECOdataHUB](https://github.com/EconomicsObservatory/ecodatahub)**, where you will find a trove of data used in our articles and analyses, as well as interactive visualisation exploration interfaces.
+Whenever possible, we try to follow a [TIDY](http://vita.had.co.nz/papers/tidy-data.pdf) format.

 ## 💻 Build
 To learn about the technologies used or build a similar charts like this you can follow the instructions on the [guidelines](/guidelines) page.
 If you discovered any bugs or have any specific suggestions or feature requests please use the [Issues](https://github.com/EconomicsObservatory/ecovisualisations/issues) page.